 Be part of this unique forum for discussing the specific challenges facing organisations working in international development.

-Participate in lively panel debates, join targeted roundtable discussions and benefit from expert technical briefings.Download the latest version of the NGO Insight 2017 brochure
+Participate in lively panel debates, join targeted roundtable discussions and benefit from expert technical briefings.Download the brochure and booking form

 28 November 2017